Dan Kennedy is the duke of direct response. 👑

 Create a strong guarantee

-The best way to bridge the gap between expectations and product delivery is with a strong guarantee.
+The best way to bridge the gap between expectations and the product delivery is with a strong guarantee.

 After all, guarantees boost response (see what Neil Patel has to say!)